CosmWasm/sylvia-book/src/basics/state.md

 [`save`](https://docs.rs/cw-storage-plus/1.1.0/cw_storage_plus/struct.Item.html#method.save)
 function to write it into the contract state.
 Note that the first argument of `save` is [`&mut Storage`](https://docs.rs/cosmwasm-std/1.1.0/cosmwasm_std/trait.Storage.html), which is actual blockchain storage.
-As emphasized, the `Item` object stores nothing and is an accessor.
-It determines how to store the data in the storage given to it.
+As emphasized, the `Item` object holds no state by itself, and is just an accessor to blockchain's storage. `Item` only determines how to store the data in the storage given to it.

 Now let's expand the `contract` macro and see what changed.